carj/pyPreservica/docs/api.rst

     :rtype: Entity

-   .. py:method::  children(folder_reference, maximum=50, next_page=None)
+   .. py:method::  children(folder, maximum=50, next_page=None)

     Return the child entities of a folder one page at a time.
 The caller is responsible for requesting the next page of results.

-    :param str folder_reference: The parent folder reference, None for the children of root folders
+    :param str folder: The parent folder reference, None for the children of root folders
     :param int maximum: The maximum size of the result set in each page
     :param str next_page: A URL for the next page of results
     :return: A set of entity objects
     :rtype: set(Entity)

-   .. py:method::  descendants(folder_reference)
+   .. py:method::  descendants(folder)

     Return the immediate child entities of a folder using a lazy iterator.
 The paging is done internally using a default page size of 50 elements.
 Callers can iterate over the result to get all children with a single call.

-    :param str folder_reference: The parent folder reference, None for the children of root folders
+    :param str folder: The parent folder reference, None for the children of root folders
     :return: A set of entity objects (Folders and Assets)
     :rtype: set(Entity)

-   .. py:method::   all_descendants(folder_reference)
+   .. py:method::   all_descendants(folder)

     Return all child entities recursively of a folder or repository down to the assets using a lazy iterator.
-    The paging is done internally using a default page size of 50 elements.
+    The paging is done internally using a default page size of 25 elements.
 Callers can iterate over the result to get all children with a single call.

-    :param str folder_reference: The parent folder reference, None for the children of root folders
+    :param str folder: The parent folder reference, None for the children of root folders
     :return: A set of entity objects (Folders and Assets)
     :rtype: set(Entity)